 2. PUMA’s IGNITE evoKNIT

-The shoe comes with the long awaited and new tech from Puma called evoKnit, a very flexible woven light material giving really sound foot support.
+The shoe comes with the long-awaited new technology from Puma called evoKnit - a very flexible woven light material giving highly sound foot support.

-You get stretch-ability which does not compromise the shoe stability the stability is maintained by the dense weave built it which for secure hold is even more dense in specific high wear zones.
+You get lots flexibility with the IGNITE evoKNIT without compromising the shoe stability.
+The stability is maintained by the dense weave built in for a secure hold on the foot.
+For extra protection, the dense weave is emphasized in specific high wear zones.

-When you see the shoe you have to look twice, the color is vivid and attention grabbing, it screams out style and grabs your attention, it's the newish kid on the block and growing in popularity.
+When you see the shoe, you have to look twice.
+The color is vivid and attention grabbing.
+It screams style and grabs your attention.
+One could say it's the new kid on the block and growing in popularity!

-The Mid-sole is constructed from Ignite an innovative responsive foam which we see in running shoes made by Puma.
-The midsole has built in tech which steers the shoe to emulate the gait of the runner and you get really sound energy return with rebound from the thicker mid-sole.
+The Mid-sole is constructed from Ignite, an innovative and responsive foam which we see in other Puma running shoes.
+The midsole has built-in technology that steers the shoe to emulate the gait of the runner.
+You get sound energy return with rebound from the thicker mid-sole.

-The built in foam is nicely balanced giving a comforting ride, generally the performance of the shoe is really smooth.
-You get good FIT from the shoe but allow a reasonable break in period.
+The built-in foam is nicely balanced giving a comforting ride.
+Generally, the performance of the shoe is smooth and even.

-The lace system finishes off at the top of the uppers by passing through stability side strap which reach backwards towards the heel.
-The weave quality designed into the upper offer good breath-ability, prevents wet penetration and has impressive durability.
+The lace system ends at the top of the uppers after passing through stability side straps that reach backwards towards the heel.
+The weave quality designed into the upper offer good breath-ability, prevents water penetration, and has impressive durability.